What if I already have health insurance through a non-CCA insurance plan? Answer »

 All content forward refers specifically to the CCA Kaiser Permanente HMO Student Health Insurance Plan.

-For health insurance purposes only, all degree-seeking students who are registered in 12 or more units per term (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) are considered full-time students and therefore required to have health insurance coverage.
+For health insurance purposes only, all degree-seeking students who are registered in 12 or more units per term (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are considered full-time students and therefore required to have health insurance coverage.

 To make an appointment, you will need your Kaiser medical record number (MRN) (also known as, an identification number).
 To get your MRN, please follow these steps:

 Yes.
-All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) must have health insurance coverage.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) must have health insurance coverage.
 An insurance fee is charged at registration each semester.

-Students registered for fewer than 12 units (except for Visual and Critical Studies graduate students taking 9 units/term and and the Graduate Program in Writing continuing students taking 9 units/term for the 2014-2015 academic year) are ineligible for the Kaiser Permanente HMO student health plan.
+Students registered for fewer than 12 units (except for Graduate Program in Visual and Critical Studies students taking 9 units/term) are ineligible for the Kaiser Permanente HMO student health plan.
 However, other options do exist.

 Students are encouraged to see what options are available on the insurance marketplace.
 Financial assistance may be available.
-Students who prefer not to go through the marketplace can contact Wells Fargo Insurance Services at 800.310.7213 for more information about an individual plan or check out individual health insurance plans.
-For Kaiser Permanente Individuals and Family plans, please go to the Kaiser website or call 1.800.914.8352.
+Students who prefer not to go through the marketplace can contact Wells Fargo Insurance Services at 888.717.1100 for more information about an individual plan.

-All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies students, 9 units per semester for the Graduate Program in Writing continuing students for the 2014-2015 academic year) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) are automatically enrolled in the Kaiser Permanente HMO Student Health Insurance Plan.

 (Note: If you do not submit an online waiver application by the specified date, insurance premiums are automatically charged to the student's account.)

 No. However, you can get a once a year vision exam at no cost through Kaiser Permanente.
 Kaiser Permanente members are also entitled to a 20 percent discount on eyeglasses and contact lenses purchased at Kaiser Permanente Optical Centers.
 Students may purchase a separate vision plan through any carrier, such as VSP.